boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 A legend is used to describe the plotted data.
 This option allows you to position the legend on the **Left, Right, Top,** and **Bottom**.

-### Legend Alignment

-Legend Alignment enables you to control how the legend is positioned within its allocated space.
-For detailed guidance, refer to the [Legend Alignment](/visualizing-data/visualization-widgets/column-chart/#legend-alignment) section.

 #### Legend Shape

 This allows you change the **shape** of the legend.